SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/06-Homework.md

 [task-description]
 ## Description
 Write a program to calculate the speed by time and distance:
-  * Read 2 floating-point numbers: distance and time
+  * Read 2 floating-point numbers: distance and time.
-  * Calculate the speed needed to travel a given distance for given time
+  * Calculate the speed needed to travel a given distance for given time.
-  * Print the calculated result
+  * Print the calculated result.
+  * Use the formula: **speed = distance / time**.

 ## Example
 | **Input** | **Output** |